Writing a business plan for a gynecologist can be an intimidating task, especially for those just starting.

 - Positive net profit

-The projected balance sheet of your gynecologist
+The projected balance sheet of your gynecologist practice

-The balance sheet for a gynecologist is a financial document that provides a snapshot of your business’s financial health at a given point in time.
+The balance sheet for a gynecologist practice is a financial document that provides a snapshot of your business’s financial health at a given point in time.

 It shows three main components: assets, liabilities and equity: